Top of the page

-Advanced maternal age is the medical term for pregnancy in a woman who will be 35 or older on her due date.
-Most women this age have healthy babies.
-But a pregnancy at this age has a greater risk for problems than a pregnancy at a younger age.
-These include preterm birth and pre-eclampsia.
+Advanced maternal age is the medical term for a pregnancy if you're 35 or older on your due date.
+You're likely to have a healthy baby.
+But a pregnancy at this age has a greater risk for problems than one at a younger age.
+These problems include preterm birth and pre-eclampsia.
 They also include gestational diabetes, problems with the placenta, and genetic problems.

 You can decide if you want to have tests to find out if your fetus has certain genetic problems, such as Down syndrome.
-A fetus is the medical term for a baby before birth.
+Fetus is the medical term for a baby before birth.

 There are many things you can't control about pregnancy.
 But there is a lot you can do to help you have a healthy pregnancy.
 Do your best to eat well.
 And try to get plenty of exercise and rest.